ade-mat/D013N88D/README.md

 ### Cloud Run pipeline

 `.github/workflows/build.yml` authenticates via Workload Identity, builds the Docker image, pushes it to Artifact Registry, and deploys to Cloud Run (`CLOUD_RUN_SERVICE=dnd`).
-Secrets provide the `VITE_*` build arguments plus the service-account JSON (base64-encoded) for the runtime environment variables `FIREBASE_SERVICE_ACCOUNT` and `FIREBASE_PROJECT_ID`.
+Secrets provide the `VITE_*` build arguments plus the service-account JSON (base64-encoded) for the runtime environment variables `FIREBASE_SERVICE_ACCOUNT`, `FIREBASE_PROJECT_ID`, and the Vertex AI configuration (`GENAI_PROJECT_ID`, `GENAI_LOCATION`, `GENAI_MODEL`).

 ## Testing & Manual Verification

 1. Run both dev servers (`npm run dev` and `npm run dev --prefix client`) and open `http://localhost:5173`.
-2. Create a hero, progress through all three acts, and confirm that dice rolls adjust stress, wounds, influence, corruption, and narrative branches.
+2. Create a hero, submit a variety of free-form actions, and observe that Vertex AI (or the deterministic fallback) returns beats that update hero flags/status when appropriate.
-3. Trigger the Allied Channel to ensure `/api/oracle` responds and that the client shows the scripted fallback if you stop the server.
+3. Stop the server to confirm the client logs the offline fallback narration, then restart and ensure `/api/story/advance` resumes normal responses.
 4. Toggle guest mode vs. Firebase-authenticated mode to confirm saves land in local storage or Firestore (`/api/progress` endpoints return `2xx`).
 5. Use **Reset Save** to ensure state clears both locally and remotely.